 The activity has the collaboration of the Social Council of the University of Valladolid and UVadivulga, the Unit of Scientific Culture and Innovation (UCC+i).

 Doctoral students have three minutes to present their research topic, their objectives, their hypotheses, or their eventual results.
 The short time available makes it necessary to prepare clear and effective speeches, which convey in a few words the importance of the research topic and are understandable to both an academic jury and a non-specialist audience.
+It must be done in Spanish.

 Good speech construction and oral presentation are the essential part of the competition, where staging must be kept to a minimum.